Programs and Teaching in Science

 In an effort to supplement classroom learning with real life experience, the Faculty of Science has increased opportunities for undergraduate students to participate in fieldwork.
 All B.Sc. programs can include an internship component.
 This is on top of the many undergraduate students the Faculty hires for Work Study projects and other research programs.
 As a McGill Science student, you have an opportunity to get involved in the structuring of your own education.

 There are also two Diploma programs offered in Science.
-The Diploma in Environment, under Programs, Courses and University Regulations > Faculties & Schools > McGill School of Environment > Undergraduate > Diploma in Environment (30 credits), is a 30-credit program available to holders of a B.Sc. or B.A. or equivalent.
-The Diploma in Meteorology is a one-year program available to holders of a degree in Mathematics, Engineering, Physics, and other appropriate disciplines who wish to qualify for a professional career in Meteorology; see Atmospheric and Oceanic Sciences (ATOC) > Diploma in Meteorology (30 credits).
+The Diploma in Environment, in Bieler School of Environment > Undergraduate > Browse Academic Programs > Diploma (Dip.)
+Environment (30 credits), is a 30-credit program available to holders of a B.Sc. or B.A. or equivalent.
+The Diploma in Meteorology is a one-year program available to holders of a degree in Mathematics, Engineering, Physics, and other appropriate disciplines who wish to qualify for a professional career in Meteorology; see Atmospheric and Oceanic Sciences (ATOC) > Diploma (Dip.)
+Meteorology (30 credits).
 All credits for these diplomas must be completed at McGill.

-Finally, the Faculties of Arts and Science jointly offer the Bachelor of Arts and Science (B.A. & Sc.), which is described under Programs, Courses and University Regulations > Faculties & Schools > Bachelor of Arts & Science.
+Finally, the Faculties of Arts and Science jointly offer the Bachelor of Arts and Science (B.A. & Sc.), which is described in Bachelor of Arts & Science.